 This time-worn relic of ages past still punts out beers and whiskies to loyal customers cramped around tables discussing politics and poetry.
 After a few visits here the waiters remember who tips and who doesn't and make a beeline for you the second you walk in, proud of the fact they remembered your exact order from the day before.
 Times have changed this place since I first went there almost 15 years go, but it still retains this nostalgic charm, and the location on Park St makes it convenient.

-So goddamn excellent it deserves two photos.
-This Biryani place is behind Sunflower Guest House where I inevitably end up despite making other arrangements.
-It's comforting to know that such insane food is just a 3 minute walk away.
+This famous Biryani place is behind Sunflower Guest House where I inevitably end up despite making other arrangements.
 The biryani is sublime, tender, moist, grains all seperated, meat hidden in a cocoon of love.
 The second time I visited we decided to try the Tandoori meats too, since there were 3 of us so sharing is caring.
 What arrived at our table was perfection.
 All differing cuts and marinades of the meat were mindblowing, so tender and yet so juicy.
 I'd struggle to remember better chicken anywhere in India to be honest.

 Kusum Rolls ($)